hongtaoh/hongtaoh.github.io/content/cn/blog/2020-10-30-digital-divide-China.md

 Understanding the Digital Divide.
 Retrieved from [http://www.oecd.org/internet/ieconomy/1888451.pdf](http://www.oecd.org/internet/ieconomy/1888451.pdf)

 Van Dijk, J. (2012).
 The Evolution of the Digital Divide: The Digital Divide turns to Inequality of Skills and Usage.
-Retrieved from [https://www.utwente.nl/en/bms/vandijk/news/The%20Evolution%20of%20the%20Digital%20Divide/Evolution%20of%20the%20Digital%20Divide%20Digital%20Enlightment%20Yearbook%202012.pdf](https://www.utwente.nl/en/bms/vandijk/news/The%20Evolution%20of%20the%20Digital%20Divide/Evolution%20of%20the%20Digital%20Divide%20Digital%20Enlightment%20Yearbook%202012.pdf)

-Van Deursen, A.J.A.M. & Van Dijk, J.A.G.M.
-(2010b).
-Trendrapport Computer‐ en Internetgebruik 2010.
-Een Nederlands en Europees perspectief.
-Enschede: Universiteit Twente.
-Retrieved from [https://www.utwente.nl/ctit/cfes/docs/Rapporten/2010_11_TrendrapportComputersInternet.pdf](https://www.utwente.nl/ctit/cfes/docs/Rapporten/2010_11_TrendrapportComputersInternet.pdf)

 Van Deursen, A., & Van Dijk, J. (2011).
 Internet skills and the digital divide. *New Media & Society,* *13*(6), 893-911.